 I recently wrote a Squidoo lens about this very topic, including a few other travel tips I started living by.
 Traveling can be enjoyable.
 You just have to learn from past misfortunes.

-So check out My #1 Travel Tip
+So check out My #1 Travel Tip.

 Nice Guys May Finish Last, But They'll Have the Most Friends

 We just read an awesome post written by SEOBook's

 It's Like Making Smores Without the Hershey's Bar

 Marketing can have a lot of ingredients: TV, radio, Yellow Pages, PPC, social media, sponsored events.
 Every local business on the planet has an almost endless amount of marketing resources at their fingertips.
 But there's one thing that has the potential to make those resources more potent and worthwhile, and that's SEO (search engine optimization).

 Moving forward with any aspect of marketing without utilizing SEO is like making smores without the Hershey's bar.
 You can use all the marshmallows you want.
 You can use another brand of chocolate.
 You can dip those things in melted fudge, sprinkles, and ice cream, but it won't match what it could be with that Hershey's bar.
 Proper search engine optimization takes your other marketing activities and builds upon them in the most user-friendly ways.